Pego, Spain

 Pego (Valencian and Spanish: [ˈpeɣo]) is a municipality located in the province of Alicante, Spain.

 Lying just inland from the northern Costa Blanca resort of Dénia, the town of Pego sits in a depression, surrounded by mountains.
 A part of the Marina Alta comarca of Alicante, Pego has a population of 10,721 (2006) and a history dating from the Arab occupation.

 The region around Pego was settled during the Bronze Age and later by Iberian and Roman civilizations, though the story of the town really begins during the times of the Moors in around 726, when Pego was an important Arab enclave which later formed part of the Taifa of Dénia.
 Subsequently, conquered by forces under James I of Aragon in 1244, Pego was later repopulated with peasants from Catalonia and the barony of Pego was created in 1262, and control of the town passed through the hands of various members of the Valencian nobility.

+Geography

+Pego is situated on an alluvial plain.
+It is surrounded by 200 m high hills to the North and South and 600 m high mountains to the West, which give rise to several creeks draining Northeastward into the Mediterranean Sea: the Barranc de Mixel to the North and the Barranc de Beniganim to the South.
+Two feeders of these creeks touch the outskirts of the town: the Barranc de la Horta and the Barranc de la Quintanella on its Northwestern part and the Barranc de Benituba flows through Pego´s southeastern end.

+The nearest town to the North on the CV-715 is Oliva.
+On the CV-700 to the East lies El Verger with its 400 m high Segària mountain range, and further East, 20 km away from Pego is Dénia.